-How many marks are needed to clear IAS Exam?
+How many marks are needed to clear the IAS Exam?

 There is every chance that the same trend of low scoring, tight competition to continue in coming years as well, as the weightage has shifted towards GS in new UPSC syllabus, which is low scoring (as of now!).
-It is at this juncture, one cannot take a casual approach regarding the selection of optional subject for mains.
+It is at this juncture, one cannot take a casual approach regarding the selection of an optional subject for mains.

 How crucial is the decision of IAS Mains Optional?

 If you are so strong in all your GS papers with consistent newspaper reading and note-making habits, the decision of IAS Mains optional might not play a big difference in your results.
 But unfortunately, very few aspirants fall into the “strong GS” category of students and it’s not easy to get into the club without serious long term preparation.